gg56-webdev/fr-homepage/src/pages/terms-of-use.md

 ---
-layout: '@layouts/DocumentLayout.astro'
+layout: "@/layouts/DocumentLayout.astro"
-title: 'Terms of Use'
+title: "Terms of Use"
 ---

 # Terms of Use